 - Management Strength: an experienced management team is able to sustain the SaaS company’s growth avoiding the execution errors which doom so many early-stage tech companies.

 - Customer acquisition channels: If the customer acquisition channels are established and generating revenue, then your company has an advantage over earlier stage companies which increases the multiple.

 - Scalability: If your company can grow quickly without significant investment in additional resources, it is highly attractive and commands a premium on the multiple.
 Fully-remote companies have a distinct advantage as described in the companion article: Why Fully Remote Companies Sell for More Money.

 Companies targeting a large market opportunity won’t reach market saturation for years.
 Generally, an addressable market exceeding $1 billion is sufficient.
-Companies with markets greater than $10 Billion will enjoy a higher multiple, but markets less than $1 billion may result in a lower revenue multiple.
+Companies addressing smaller markets have less of an opportunity for a big exit, which is reflected in a reduction in their valuation.